 The purpose of the Committee is to provide an objective, non-executive review of the effectiveness of Teachers Health's financial reporting and risk assurance framework.

-The Committee comprises of a minimum of three (3), and up to a maximum of five (5) nonexecutive members of the Board, a majority of whom are independent, and each of whom has appropriate financial experience and understanding of the private health insurance industry.
+The Committee is comprised of a minimum of three (3), and up to a maximum of five (5) non- executive members of the Board, a majority of whom are independent, and each of whom has appropriate financial experience and understanding of the private health insurance industru.

-The Board determines the Chairperson of the Committee who is an independent nonexecutive member of the Board and not the Chairperson of the Board.
+The Board determines the Chairperson of the Committee who is an independent non-executive member of the Board and not the Chairperson of the Board.